Time, results, treatment, blood, vial, papers, charting, review, progression

 How Is Myasthenia Gravis Diagnosed?

 Myasthenia gravis (MG) is diagnosed using a combination of a health history, physical exam, and a variety of tests.
 While myasthenia gravis (MG) is the most common disorder of nerve-muscle transmission, it is still a rare condition.
-Having a rare condition with vague symptoms like MG can make it hard to get an accurate diagnosis.
+Having a rare condition like MG that can have vague symptoms can make it hard to get an accurate diagnosis.

 Once your doctor suspects you have MG, the most common tests used to confirm this will be:1-4